 What if I don’t want to file a formal report but need help?

-Even if you do not want to go through an investigation or file a formal complaint, the Title IX Coordinator or a Deputy Coordinator can assess your needs as they relate to your class schedule, work schedule, living situation, or other safety concerns.
+Even if you do not want to go through an investigation or file a formal complaint, the Title IX Coordinator can assess your needs as they relate to your class schedule, work schedule, living situation, or other safety concerns.
 Any ERP member can also connect students with the Manager of Security, NU Wellness, and other off-

 Is it possible to be sexually harassed/assaulted by someone of the same gender?

 Yes.
 If you have been subjected to unwanted sexual contact or sexual harassment, your gender and the gender of the alleged perpetrator are irrelevant.
 Such conduct is prohibited by Title IX.